mattwynne/cucumber-gui-spike/README.md

 - [x] install bootstrap for better styling
   - [x] use bootstrap progress bar
 - [ ] add to_json methods to things like Result and Test::Case/Step in cucumber-ruby-core
-- [ ] publish the repo and ask for help
+- [ ] publish the repo in cucumber/cucumber and ask for help
 - [ ] add tests
-- [ ] use react / redux for rendering
+- [ ] rewrite using react / redux for rendering
 - [ ] replace bootstrap / jquery with something lighter

 ### Ideas for additional features